ufownl/lua-resty-mcp/README.md

       -- Will be called after `roots/list_changed` notification (optional) local current_session = ctx.session
+      -- Interact with the current session or other services end,
+    ["resources/subscribe"] = function(params, ctx)
+      -- Will be called after successfully subscribing to a resource (optional) local current_session = ctx.session
+      -- Interact with the current session or other services end,
+    ["resources/unsubscribe"] = function(params, ctx)
+      -- Will be called after successfully unsubscribing to a resource (optional) local current_session = ctx.session
       -- Interact with the current session or other services end
   }
 }